Himalayan balsam flowers are irregularly shaped and can be pink, white or purple. Photo by Barbara Tokarska-Guzik, University of Silesia, Bugwood.org.

 Himalayan balsam seeds can spread up to 20’ away from the parent plant when its seedpods burst.
 Water frequently aids in the transport of seeds long distances.
 This plant is not on the Prohibited and Regulated Species list and may also be introduced through the horticulture trade.

+Not present.
 Himalayan balsam is in the nearby Finger Lakes PRISM region.